Don’t get caught with sudden, costly repairs.

 Learn how to spot the danger early on:

 Do you know how old your roof is?
 When was the last time you had it checked?
-Day after day, your roof protects you from sun, rain, and harsh weather, but you probably don’t give it much thought.
+Day after day, your roof protects you from sun, rain, and harsh weather, specially the weather in Canada, but you probably don’t give it much thought.
 It's important to keep a close eye on your roof and find out how to spot problems – including these 5 key danger signs – before they severely impact your wallet.

 A Leak in the Attic